 Despite being one of the oldest producers in Haro’s legendary Barrio de la Estación, it is also the smallest and, definitely, the least known.
-Founded in 1886 by Ángel Gómez de Arteche, a Mexican nobleman related to Moctezuma de Tultengo’s duchy, the winery was sold in 1916 to the Gómez Cruzado family, native of Rioja.
+Founded in 1886 by Ángel Gómez de Arteche, the winery was sold in 1916 to the Gómez Cruzado family, at the time based in Mexico but native of Rioja.
 Throughout the 20th century, several investors led the business until it was purchased by a Mexican family, called Baños, in 2004.

 The wines had very low market visibility during the second half of the 20th century and for a time they were mostly available in Mexico —no wonder the brand was practically unknown in Spain.
 It’s even difficult to understand how Gómez Cruzado managed to outlive all those obscure years without being taken over by one of the large producers next door.

 Nevertheless, the current project is really exciting.
 The arrival of winemaker David González and viticulturist Juan Antonio Leza, who started as consultants and later became partners and managers, has brought a breath of fresh air to Gomez Cruzado’s range of wines.
 Facilities have been carefully restored, so the winery looks brand new.
 Without a single hectare of vineyards of their own nor any preconceived ideas in the mind of consumers, it is responsible for the most daring and up-to-date wines emerging from such a refined neighbourhood.